Refresh Angular Component Without Page Reload (Best Guide)

 }

-Here, we are telling the router to think that, the last page it visited was never visited actually; when the button is clicked from component 1, the program will load that same component again (refreshing the component).
+Here, we are telling the router to think that the last page it visited was never visited actually; when the button is clicked from component 1, the program will load that same component again (refreshing the component).

 Note: The above-given snippet will work in Angular 2+ versions (i.e., 2, 4, 5 to 17 — all the latest versions too).
 (Updated)

 I am also writing on DZone (as a Core Member), This article brought me 200k+ views (In just 4 months), How amazing it is!
+[Sharing some good achievements with you.]

-“Refresh an Angular Component without reloading the same Component”
+“Refresh an Angular Component without reloading the same Component.”

 (I removed my article from DZone as I found many people were copy-pasting it to their website, without credits or attributions.)

-Edit 1: Query from developers,
+Edit: Query from developers,

 Hi, please, can you approach update a component from when change a select from another component?
 Thanks!